-Interact-AS Live Captioning software that transcribes and displays spoken words for those who are hearing impaired is available in the first floor meeting rooms at the Main Library.
+Interact-AS Live Captioning software that transcribes, translates, and displays spoken words for those who are hearing impaired is available in the first floor meeting rooms at the Main Library.

 Job Access With Speech (JAWS) is a screen-reading software program that speaks and reads word processed documents, websites, databases, email messages, and more.
 It also allows for comprehensive keyboard interaction with the computer.